libvips/libvips/doc/multipage-and-animated-images.md

 frame delay or loop settings.

-At least the JXL, GIF and WebP loaders and savers support animation, and the TIFF, PDF and VIPS loaders and savers support multipage.
+At least the JXL, GIF and WebP loaders and savers support animation, and the TIFF, PDF, HEIC, AVIF and VIPS loaders and savers support multipage.

 # Reading multipage images